How Much Muscle Can You Gain in a Month?

 Optimize muscle gain through regular resistance training.

-Utilize resistance training as the foundation for giving your muscles the needed stimulus.
-Implementing resistance exercise into your training program in a way where you can target each of the major muscle groups every 5-8 days is essential if you want to achieve muscle growth.
+You can use resistance training as the foundation for giving your muscles the needed stimulus.
+Implementing resistance exercise into your training program so that you can target each major muscle group every 5-8 days is essential to achieve muscle growth.

 Simple tips when it comes to your muscle-building program:

-• Track your workouts to ensure that you consistently improve in reps, sets, rest times, and intensity (the progressive overload is necessary for building muscle over a prolonged period).
+Track your workouts to ensure that you consistently improve in reps, sets, rest times, and intensity (progressive overload is necessary for building muscle over a prolonged period).

-• Introduce aerobic and anaerobic cardiovascular exercises for optimizing your health and recovery, improving your muscle-building potential.
+Introduce aerobic and anaerobic cardiovascular exercises to optimize your health and recovery and improve your muscle-building potential.

 Optimize your ability to gain muscle with great nutrition!

 Nutrition is vital in achieving your fitness goals, whether fat loss or building muscle.
-You can spend all the money in the world on the best program or personal trainer; however, if your nutrition is not adequate for your specific goal, you are throwing all your effort down the drain.
+You can spend all the money in the world on the best program or personal trainer; however, if your nutrition needs to be improved for your specific goal, you are throwing all your effort down the drain.

-To find out more about our nutrition coaching services, click here!
+Find out more about our nutrition coaching services!

 Here are some simple nutrition tips that will help you efficiently gain muscle:

-• Consume 3-5gm of carbs or more to fuel muscle growth or your workouts to train with a high enough intensity to produce an adequate stimulus for some serious muscle gain.
+Consume 3-5gm of carbs or more to fuel muscle growth or your workouts, training with a high enough intensity to produce an adequate stimulus for some serious muscle gain.

 Things to pay attention to that might be sabotaging your ability to gain muscle mass